Cancer pain: Vulnerabilities

+Certain sociodemographic characteristics have also been shown to disproportionately affect the types of people who are more likely to experience mental health issues due to cancer diagnoses.
+Psycho-oncology researchers repeatedly find that 35-40% of people with cancer have some sort of mental disorder that could be clinically diagnosed, suggesting that mental health issues often coincide with cancer diagnoses in such a way that psychological pain in itself can be considered a cancer pain.
+It is well-noted that depression and anxiety are significantly correlated with cancer diagnoses, which are mental health disorders disproportionately experienced by female cancer patients and people who live in rural areas.
+Many women with breast cancer who undergo surgical procedures experience chronic breast pain that can last upwards of years, contributing not only to the experience of physical pain but also to decreased mental health and quality of life.

 Coping strategies

 The way a person responds to pain affects the intensity of their pain (moderately), the degree of disability they experience, and the impact of pain on their quality of life.
 Strategies employed by people to cope with cancer pain include enlisting the help of others; persisting with tasks despite pain; distraction; rethinking maladaptive ideas; and prayer or ritual.

 Some people in pain tend to focus on and exaggerate the pain's threatening meaning, and estimate their own ability to deal with pain as poor.
 This tendency is termed "catastrophizing".
 The few studies so far conducted into catastrophizing in cancer pain have suggested that it is associated with higher levels of pain and psychological distress.
 People with cancer pain who accept that pain will persist and nevertheless are able to engage in a meaningful life were less susceptible to catastrophizing and depression in one study.
 People with cancer pain who have clear goals, and the motivation and means to achieve those goals, were found in two studies to experience much lower levels of pain, fatigue and depression.

 People with cancer who are confident in their understanding of their condition and its treatment, and confident in their ability to (a) control their symptoms, (b) collaborate successfully with their informal carers and (c) communicate effectively with health care providers experience better pain outcomes.
 Physicians should therefore take steps to encourage and facilitate effective communication, and should consider psychosocial intervention.
+Resilience among cancer patients can be promoted by psychological support and provision of illness-related information through patient education.
+Illness-related information enhances self-management skills and emotional support.